Genivia/ugrep/README.md

             When output is sent to a terminal, enables --color, --heading, -n, --sort, --tree and -T when not explicitly disabled.
 WHEN can be `never', `always', or `auto'.
 The default is `auto'.
+    --tree, -^
+            Output directories with matching files in a tree-like format for option -c or --count, -l or --files-with-matches, -L or --files-without-match.
+This option is enabled by --pretty when the output is sent to a terminal.

 To change the color palette, set the `GREP_COLORS` environment variable or use `--colors=COLORS`.
 The value is a colon-separated list of ANSI SGR parameters